zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-305_840.md

   - No change on progression logic
   - Next stage comes after achieving C2 level of proficiency on previous languages
 - Arabic - Lower A2
-  - Initialization of language/meta structrure: 30%
+  - Initialization of language/meta structrure: 41.5%
+  - Tool
+    - Tone finder
   - Typing speed training
     - Style: In tandem with
     - Current typing rate: 2 WPM